 My technical expertise is supplemented by my ability to communicate science to a variety of audiences.
 I enjoy leveraging a number of mediums to convey a story, including narrative writing, graphic design, animation, and presentation.
 I have won several poster and presentation competitions for crafting engaging and approachable stories about my graphene biosensor research.
 Check out my science communication work here.

-I’m always taking on new projects and finding ways to improve my community.
-At work, I’ve led a variety of initiatives to make our lab spaces safer and more productive.
-I’ve served on the boards of campus chapters of Society of Women Engineers and American Institute of Chemical Engineers with the goal of improving my peers’ academic, professional, and social experiences.
-I’ve organized a large philanthropic dance event through Laasya 2016, where proceeds were donated to Asha for Education.
-Developing and executing a vision is a exciting process for me, and I continue to hone my leadership skills as a Fellow of the Northwestern Center for Leadership.
+I am always taking on new projects and finding ways to improve my community.
+At work, I’ve led a variety of initiatives to make our lab spaces safer, more inclusive, and more productive.
+I have served on the boards of campus chapters of American Vacuum Society, Materials Research Society, Society of Women Engineers, and American Institute of Chemical Engineers with the goal of improving my peers’ academic, professional, and social experiences.
+I organized a large philanthropic dance competition called Laasya 2016, the proceeds of which were donated to Asha for Education.
+Developing and executing a vision is a exciting process for me, and I constantly hone my leadership skills in scientific and creative settings.